orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `composition - equivalence - >` ; up the arity, probably makes less sense?

-- `qubit / complex numbers` is a binary superposition, ..., self-loop, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
+- `qubit / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
+So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.

 Local .orbit instead of composing at .terminal? ; pulling to this